Abu Sufyan ibn al-Harith: Conversion to Islam

 Abu Sufyan appealed to his uncle Abbas for intercession, but Abbas said it would be useless.
 He then tried Ali, his brother-in-law, with a similar result.
 Abu Sufyan began to follow Muhammad's camp, sitting at Muhammad's tent door wherever he stopped, but he was ignored.
 At Niqu'l-‘Uqab Muhammad's wife Umm Salama, who was Abd Allah's sister, urged him to receive them.
 “All the Quraysh were saying similar things, and you have forgiven people who are more criminal than he is."
-Muhammad replied: "I have no use for them.
-As for [Abu Sufyan], he has wounded my pride; and as for [Abd Allah], he spoke insultingly of me in Mecca."
+Muhammad replied: "Not a need have I of them.
+As for [Abu Sufyan], he has slandered my name; and as for [Abd Allah], he spoke [ill] of me in Mecca and said what he said."
 When Abu Sufyan heard this message, he responded: "By Allah, he must let me in, or I will take this little boy of mine and we will wander through the land until we die of hunger and thirst."
 This continued while Muhammad entered Mecca and became victorious.
 In Mecca Jumanah entered Muhammad's tent with some other visitors, and she was able to speak to him, but still he did not speak to Abu Sufyan.

 Finally Abu Sufyan followed Muhammad to the Battle of Hunayn.
 When the enemy approached, he jumped off his horse, sword in hand, wishing (as he later said) to die for Muhammad.
 When many of the Muslims fled, Abbas took the rein of Muhammad's grey mule, and Abu Sufyan took the other side.
 Muhammad asked who his defender was, and Abu Sufyan removed his helmet.
 Abbas said: "It's your brother and cousin, Abu Sufyan, so regard him with favour!"
 Muhammad replied: "I do.
 May Allah forgive him all his enmity toward me!"
 Abu Sufyan kissed his foot in the stirrup, and Muhammad declared, "This is my brother, upon my life!"
 Then Muhammad instructed Abbas to call back the Muslim army, and they attacked their ambushers.
 He later said that for this act of loyalty, Abu Sufyan and his family were guaranteed Paradise.